In response to Covid-19, the Young Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 Entry requirements and how to apply

-We are keen to hear from everyone who is interested and are flexible with entry requirements, so please get in touch if you want to find out more.
+We are keen to hear from those with an interest in the creative arts who are looking for a more alternative and supportive approach to education.
+Entry requirements are flexible so please get in touch if you want to find out more.

 The process for applying is simple and straightforward.